skyfall88888/ESE519-FinalProj/submission.md

 ## What did we learn

+1. Method of dealing with multi-file C project based on embedded systems.

+2. Use of Cmake tool to configure and compile files involving multiple libraries.

+3. Real-world embedded system debugging including both hardware and software sections.

+4. Implement hardware-based circuits with software control.

 ## About PIO
 PIO was used for the LED(mode indicator) and to drive the APDS9960 distance/motion sensor.